-- 2.05 Up to 70 per cent of mental health issues emerge by adolescence, but young people remain the least likely of any age group to receive adequate care (Government of Canada 2006).
-According to the most recent data, almost 20 per cent of students in Grades 7 to 12 in Ontario report their mental health as fair or poor, and nearly a third of those who wanted to speak to a professional about their mental health issues over the past two years did not know where to turn (Boak et al. 2017).
-More than 12,000 children and youth are waiting to access mental health services, many of whom are having to turn to emergency services through clinics and hospitals (CMHO 2018; MHASEF Research Team 2017). - 2.06 Beyond the stress this causes for families and households, not to mention the strain on the health care system, it is also well-established that undiagnosed or untreated mental health issues are a significant impediment to student engagement and achievement.
-By providing more mental health supports in schools, where children and youth spend much of their time, we can reduce stigma, connect students to their communities, and deliver more responsive, cost-effective service, leading to better health outcomes and improved academic performance.
-Progress has been made through programs like School Mental Health ASSIST and Mental Health and Addiction Nurses in District School Boards, but we are still not moving fast enough in developing a comprehensive, adequately resourced approach that strikes an appropriate balance between prevention and intervention, especially early and ongoing intervention.
+- 2.10 The previous government had also earmarked funding to hire 450 guidance counsellors for Grade 7 and 8 students, to prepare students for the transition to high school and provide career counselling.
+These teachers were to be given specific training to identify students experiencing mental health issues and help them access the support they needed.
+Although the Ford government maintained the funding amount, they lifted the requirement that school boards use these funds for the dedicated hiring to the elementary panel.
+If the Ford government wants to make good on its commitment to support mental health and addiction programming for students, additional funding is required to address persistent systemic issues. - 2.11 Up to 70 per cent of mental health issues emerge by adolescence, but young people remain the least likely of any age group to receive adequate care (Government of Canada 2006).
+The government is aware that, according to recent data, almost 20 per cent of students in Grades 7 to 12 in Ontario report their mental health as fair or poor.
+In addition, nearly a third of students who wanted to speak to a professional about their mental health issues over the past two years did not know where to turn, and approximately 80 per cent of these students will not receive the treatment they need (MHASEF 2015; Boak et al. 2017).
+More than 12,000 children and youth are waiting to access mental health services, many of whom are having to turn to emergency services through clinics and hospitals (CMHO 2018; MHASEF Research Team 2017).

-2.07 Naturally, the mental health needs of students, and the accessibility of services, varies in accordance with the population and geography of our school communities.
+- 2.12 Beyond the stress this causes for families and households, not to mention the strain on the health care system, it is also well established that undiagnosed or untreated mental health issues are a significant impediment to student engagement and achievement.
+Providing more mental health supports in schools, where children and youth spend much of their time, reduces stigma, connects students to their communities, and delivers more responsive, cost-effective service, leading to better health outcomes and improved academic performance.
+Progress has been made through programs introduced by the previous government, such as School Mental Health ASSIST and Mental Health and Addiction Nurses in District School Boards, but we are still not moving fast enough in developing a comprehensive, adequately resourced approach that strikes an appropriate balance between prevention and intervention, especially early and ongoing intervention. - 2.13 Naturally, the mental health needs of students, and the accessibility of services, varies in accordance with the population and geography of our school communities.
 We must ensure that rural schools and/or schools with lower student populations are not disadvantaged in terms of access to services.
-This is an area where co-ordination between the Ministry of Education and other ministries, and further exploration of the community hub model, could be effective.
+To ensure the most efficient and effective services, there should be co-ordination between the Ministry of Education and other ministries, further exploration of the community hub model, and regular consultation with frontline workers, which for Catholic teachers would be their duly elected representatives at OECTA.